 Other Educational Opportunities

-Dr. Rex and Lillian Diveley Pediatric Orthopaedic Lectureship
+Dr. Rex and Lillian Diveley Pediatric Orthopedic Lectureship

-This event takes place in the fall and features a well-known pediatric orthopaedic surgeon as our visiting professor.
+This event takes place in the fall and features a well-known pediatric orthopedic surgeon as our visiting professor.

 Pediatric Grand Rounds